Woutitit/woutitit.github.io/analysis/documents/energetic-edm/how-to-hard-hit-edm.md

 > IMPORTANT: This article might get updated many times the more I understand about it.
 Like, stuff in here may be plain wrong but it's my current understanding.

+## Todo
+Make FLP with all the example songs in the ANALYZE FLP and save it so I can immediately see what songs I'm talking about.

 ## Examples:
 - Lots of Zekk
 - Lots of Mo Falk